simplystated/f-of-xstate/README.md

 # Testing

-f-of-xstate ships with a [fast-check](https://github.com/dubzzz/fast-check) [Arbitrary](https://github.com/dubzzz/fast-check/blob/main/packages/fast-check/documentation/Arbitraries.md) to generate random xstate state machine configurations (e.g. the things you can pass to `createMachine`).
+f-of-xstate ships with a [fast-check](https://github.com/dubzzz/fast-check) [Arbitrary](https://github.com/dubzzz/fast-check/blob/main/packages/fast-check/documentation/Arbitraries.md) to generate random XState state machine configurations (e.g. the things you can pass to `createMachine`).

 The intention is that this should make it easier to use property-based testing to gain confidence in the correctness of your state machine transformations.
 All of the functions exposed in this package make use of this arbitrary for testing.